Watch the next Jacksonville Jaguars in a luxury suite at TIAA Bank Field

 The defense for the Jaguars, thought of as questionable in recent years, underwent a resurgence last season and was a big part of their success.
 They gave up the second fewest yards in the NFL.
 The Jags have added a lot of talent to this side of the ball last year.
 Most notable among the additions were defensive end Calais Campbell (coming from the Arizona Cardinals) and safety Barry Church (from the Dallas Cowboys).
-These pieces, along with defensive tackle Malik Jackson and 2016 number five overall draft pick, cornerback Jalen Ramsey, add up to a legitimate contender in the AFC.
-The retirement of Paul Posluszny surely hurts, but this group has overcome his absence and will continue to soldier on.
+These pieces, along with the 2016 number five overall draft pick, cornerback Jalen Ramsey, add up to a legitimate contender in the AFC.

 The Jaguars also brought back their first head coach, Tom Coughlin, as executive vice president of football operations last season.
 This front office job has reunited the Jaguars with the most successful coach they ever had and, undoubtedly, had a trickle-down effect to the team, bringing about a higher level of competition that is synonymous with Coughlin and his legendary work ethic.

 Though still a young franchise, the Jaguars have had a number of great players on their teams over the years.
 Some of the most loved players in Jaguars history include Fred Taylor, Maurice Jones-Drew, Jimmy Smith, Tony Boselli, Mark Brunell, and David Garrard.
 Click here for additional information about the Jacksonville Jaguars.